andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => 3
 ```

-We can use a `lambda` as a higher order parameter with `&` operator.
+We can use a `lambda` as a higher order parameter with `&` operator:

 ```Ruby
 inc = -> x {x + 1}